InformatikAG/E-paper/README.md

 # ESPtoPython
 A python MQTT brocker and an ESP client.

-The topics to of a room can't have the same first leter!
+The topics of a room can't have the same first leter!